 Ophthalmic Plastic & Cosmetic Surgery in St. Louis, MO specializes in Botox injections.
-Botox is a simple and effective in-office procedure for facial wrinkle issues that it was the most popular cosmetic “pick-me-up” even before it had cosmetic drug approval in 2002.
+Botox is a simple and effective in-office procedure for facial wrinkle issues.
+Botox was the most popular cosmetic “pick-me-up” even before it had cosmetic drug approval in 2002.
 The effects can be so subtle that no one will know you have had the procedure.
 If you have facial wrinkling caused by poor muscle tone, you may be an excellent candidate for cosmetic Botox in St. Louis.

 At our practice, we also offer Xeomin & Dysport injectables.
 The main difference between these injectables are the manufacturer.
 These injectables are all derived from a naturally occurring protein that is purified and have been used in humans for over 25 years, mainly in the treatment of various neurological conditions and also cosmetically for facial wrinkle reduction.
 Minor uses have been in the treatment of hyperhidrosis (sweating) and migraine headaches.

 Botox injections have both cosmetic and medical benefits.
 Botox can:

 - Relax muscles to prevent muscle spasms and twitches

 - Relax wrinkles around the eyes

 - Soften or eliminate frown lines, crow’s feet, and creases on the forehead

 - Soften vertical wrinkles on the upper lip, especially when combined with fillers